Do you want to take a trip to the land of the Mayans, but you wonder whether or not it is dangerous to go to Mexico currently in 2025?

 Indeed, the Mexican government has launched a number of initiatives to combat drug-related violence, including increased police and military presence in high-risk areas, increased investigations, monetary rewards for information and murders, and the extradition of drug cartel leaders.

-And if we study the figures of the Numbeo world ranking, unlike in Venezuela, Honduras,South Africa or the family Peru, Mexico is not among the 20 most criminal countries in the world in 2024.
+But when we study the figures of the Numbeo world ranking, unlike in Venezuela, Honduras,South Africa or the family Peru, Mexico is not among the 20 most criminal countries in the world in 2025.

 Is it safe to go to Mexico right now?

-If I judge by all the articles I have read about the dangerousness of Mexico, then yes we can say that it is dangerous to go to Mexico at the moment.
+Judging by the statistics and all the articles I've read about how dangerous Mexico is, then yes, we can say that it is dangerous to go to Mexico right now.

-In 2024, the French Government on their website France Diplomacy gives the following recommendations to travelers to Mexico:
+Let us remember that in 2025, the French Government on their site France Diplomacy gives the following recommendations to travelers to Mexico:

 “Particular vigilance must be observed in all tourist and seaside areas, which are recurrently affected by petty crime, and increasingly by elements of organized crime.
 Acts of violence generally fall under common law delinquency (armed assaults, thefts, fraud) or can be linked to drug trafficking and organized crime. »

-Indeed, over the past 3 years, violence has affected tourists, particularly at the seaside resort of Tulum where a German woman and an Indian woman were killed and Cancún where a shooting broke out on the beach of a luxury hotel.
+Indeed, in recent years, violence has affected tourists, particularly at the seaside resort of Tulum where a German woman and an Indian woman were killed and Cancún where a shooting broke out on the beach of a luxury hotel.

 Most dangerous areas of Mexico